 Diabetes mellitus and multifocal motor neuropathy with conduction block may involve the radial nerve.
 Mononeuritis multiplex, leprosy, and lead poisoning selectively involve the radial nerve.
 Lead neuropathy is typically motor and spares the brachioradialis.

 The radial nerve originates from the C5 through T1 spinal roots.
-It is the major continuation of the posterior cord of the brachial plexus (11).
+It is the major continuation of the posterior cord of the brachial plexus (12).
 The radial nerve travels at the angle formed by the posterior wall of the axilla and the medial arm.
 The ulnar collateral branch of the radial nerve arises at the axilla and innervates the triceps (medial head), anconeus, and the elbow joint.
 The posterior cutaneous nerves of the arm arise from the radial nerve at the axilla, and the posterior cutaneous nerves of the forearm arise from between the axilla and spiral groove.
 The radial nerve delves between the medial and lateral heads of the triceps before looping posterolaterally around the spiral groove.
 It then traverses the lateral intermuscular septum below the insertion of the deltoid muscle.
 The radial nerve branches that arise at the lateral epicondyle usually innervate the brachioradialis, extensor carpi radialis muscles, and elbow joint.
 The nerve courses anteriorly and laterally at the elbow, between the brachioradialis and extensor carpi radialis and the brachialis muscles.
 That space forms the radial tunnel limited posteriorly by the humeral capitulum.
 Within the tunnel and few centimeters distal to the elbow, the radial nerve divides into the superficial radial nerve and the posterior interosseous nerve.
 The superficial radial nerve gives off variable sensory innervation to the dorsum of the hand and the first 2.5 to 3.5 digits.
 The supinator forms a fibrotendinous arch called the arcade of Frohse.
+This arcade is identified in 66% of adults and measures on average 2.3 cm long, 1.1 cm wide, and 0.07 cm thick (05).
 The posterior interosseous nerve pierces the arcade and then courses within the supinator muscle.
 This deep motor branch innervates the ulnar extensors of the wrist and finger extensors at the metacarpophalangeal joints.

 Adequate positioning during anesthesia and avoidance of poor sleep habits help minimize the risk of radial nerve compression.
 Care in the use of pneumatic tourniquets dramatically reduces the risk of compression palsy.
 Posterior interosseous neuropathy frequently responds to avoidance of precipitating activity.